 SSL connections from within iPhone applications

-Download this configuration shell script, unzip and then double-click it on your Mac.
+If you are using an older version of Charles, or you're not able to use that feature you can download the configuration shell script, unzip and then double-click it on your Mac.
 This will backup and then add Charles's SSL CA certificate to the keychain for your iPhone and iPad simulator.
 You don't even have to restart the simulator for it to take effect, usually.

 Alternatively, you can change your code so that NSURLConnection accepts any SSL certificate.
 Please see the question and answer on Stack Overflow: http://stackoverflow.com/questions/933331/how-to-use-nsurlconnection-to-connect-with-ssl-for-an-untrusted-cert